NyNaNr/randomNameApp/README.md

 </p>

 ### The Origin of the Logo
 This logo represents the distinctive shape of the Japanese 'garagara' lottery machine.
 The 'garagara' lottery machine is a traditional lottery machine widely used in Japan.
 Its appearance features a hexagonal wooden box, with small balls or cards inside.
-The 'R' in the center represents the initial letter of 'random'.
+The 'R' in the center represents the initial letter of 'Random'.

 ## DEMO